 (e) a certificate of the person’s identity issued by the department of the Commonwealth public service responsible for the administration of foreign affairs;

-(f) a certificate of the person’s descent issued by the department of the Commonwealth public service responsible for the administration of immigration or issued by a consulate within Australia.
+(f) a certificate of the person’s descent issued by the department of the Commonwealth public service responsible for the administration of immigration or issued by a consulate within Australia;

+(g) a current photo card, as defined in the Western Australian Photo Card Regulations 2014 regulation 3, held by the person.

 [Regulation 5E inserted in Gazette 10 Dec 2004 p.
-5970-1.]
+5970-1; amended in Gazette 5 Aug 2014 p.
+2831.]

 [6A.
 Deleted in Gazette 28 Aug 2012 p.
 4142.]